 Visitors are urged to visit the museum upstairs where military, media and local landmark memorabilia will make you go “wow.”

-Each year the famed World War II heroes “Doolittle Raiders” held a reunion at the restaurant and surviving members still visit from time to time.
+Each year the famed World War II heroes “Doolittle Raiders” hold a reunion at the restaurant.

 Originally posted January 2009